ckxng/invisible-sun-text-processor/README.md

 ## Corrections

+### 02-cantrips.txt
+### SIGN AGAINST UNWANTED INFLUENCE
+There is an extra break in the line.
+Remove the line break so that this entry is contained on a single line.

 ### 07-ephemera.txt
 #### ANANYM
 There is an extra blank line after the title of ANANYM.
 Remove this blank line.